Rec1dite/splParser/README.md

 # SPL Parser
 **Dino Gironi** - u21630276

-> The program takes as input a set of SPL/TXT files, and outputs the corresponding abstract syntax tree (AST) in XML format.
+> The program takes as input a set of SPL/TXT files, and compiles the code into executable BASIC.

 To run the code, make sure that the requirements are installed through pip: `pip3 install -r requirements.txt`